Nooksack, Washington

 Nooksack shares Nooksack Valley School District with the nearby Sumas and Everson.
-The town is just a handful of buildings built around the State Route 9 highway that runs through it, and contracts the police and sewer services through the adjacent City of Everson.
-The post office lost its official status in 1992 (now a department of neighboring Everson) and the USPS has since closed the remote office, but the building still exists across from a small city park.
-Other noticeable remains are the two gas stations and several churches.
-It has no major geographic features except two small creeks that drains into the Sumas River on the edge of town, near a cemetery containing many old graves.
+State Route 9 runs through Nooksack.

 History

 Nooksack was officially incorporated on December 6, 1912, and experienced much growth in its early years.
 It had a rail station, connecting it to the national train network.
 However, serious fires in the town in the early 20th century caused most of the growth to halt.

 A merger between Nooksack and neighboring Everson into a single city was proposed by a citizens group in February 2009 with support from local officials.
 Names for the proposed new city included "Nooksack Valley".
 The proposal was dropped in May following a unanimous vote by the Nooksack City Council to not move forward based on public feedback.

 Noosack lacks its own ZIP code due to a decision by the U.S. Postal Service in 1992 to station the postmaster in Everson, forcing the two cities to share ZIP code 98247.
 As a result, the city was found to have lost sales tax revenue that was instead distributed to Everson based on the ZIP code.